jakefull/startup/README.md

 - code for constructor: `const wss = new WebSocketServer({ noServer: true });` where WebSocketServer requires `ws`
 - use `ws.on(` to specify certain conditions when data is sent, such as  messsage, pong, or close.
 - remember to export the module at the end of the code: `module.exports = {class name };`
+- websocket is peer t peer instead of client to server

 ## Startup service notes
 - make sure you always define variables that require certain installed npm packages in each js file